n0needt0/fbg/README.md

 ###What Should I Do?

 To get this repository, go to a directory, and type in **git clone https://github.com/n0needt0/fbg.git fbg**.
 This will clone the current project into a subdirectory called fbg.
+Once this is done, you should be able to edit and add files at will.
+When you have made a significant edit which can be summarized into a statement, stop working and run **git add** *SOMETHING* on any directories or files you have edited.
+Then run **git commit**.
+This will automatically open up Vim to create a commit message.
+Go into edit mode and write 50 characters or less on what you did.
+When you're done, save your edit and exit vim.
+Continuously run **git pull** so that you have the latest version of the code.
+Check any differences, and continue working.
+After you've performed a few commits, you may feel it is time to push your branch onto the remote branch.
+Pull and merge a final time, then run **git push -a** to put your changes on the remote branch.

+To summarize:

++ **git clone** copies a project
++ **git commit** saves changes locally
++ **git push** pushes your changes upstream
++ **git pull** pulls from the upstream